Skip to content

 What is a Gin & Tonic?

-Gin & Tonic is probably one of the best-known and most popular long drinks ever.
-What began as the so-called gin boom has now been going on uninterrupted for almost ten years.
-A gin & tonic is one of those drinks where the name and recipe are the same.
+Gin & Tonic is probably one of the most famous and popular long drinks ever.
+What began as the so-called gin boom has now continued uninterrupted for almost ten years.
+A Gin & Tonic is one of those drinks where the name and recipe are the same.
 The classic combination of gin and tonic water has existed for over 100 years.
-That makes it a simple drink and a great classic.
+This makes it a simple drink and a great classic.
 Maybe that's why Gin & Tonic is the Queen's favorite drink!
-It shouldn't be missing on any good bar menu - and of course not in your bar at home either!
+It should not be missing from any good bar menu - and of course not in your bar at home either!

-With our Laori Juniper No 1 you can easily enjoy this classic non-alcoholic drink - without losing taste and of course without a hangover!
+With our Laori Juniper No 1 you can easily enjoy this classic drink without alcohol - without losing any of the taste and of course without a hangover!

-Non-alcoholic gin & tonic with Laori – what does it taste like?
+Alcohol-free Gin & Tonic with Laori – what does it taste like?

-Our Laori Juniper No 1 combines fine aromas, such as the full-bodied spiciness of juniper, the citric freshness of cardamom and mild notes of rosemary.
-This sparkling, fresh taste symbiosis unfolds in our non-alcoholic Gin & Tonic.
-The taste changes due to the different tonic water variants.
+Our Laori Juniper No 1 combines fine aromas, such as the full-bodied spice of juniper, the citrusy freshness of cardamom and mild notes of rosemary.
+This tangy, fresh flavor symbiosis unfolds in our alcohol-free Gin & Tonic.
+The different tonic water variants change the taste.
 However, one thing can be said: no matter what, it tastes like summer!
-You remember the warm temperatures and the relaxed evenings spent in the garden or on the balcony.
+You remember the warm temperatures and the relaxing evenings spent in the garden or on the balcony.

 Everything about this drink screams refreshment.
-Thanks to the exciting combination of sweet and bitter tonic and complex Laori Juniper No 1, your Laori & Tonic will never be flat or boring.
+Thanks to the exciting combination of sweet-bitter tonic and complex Laori Juniper No 1, your Laori & Tonic will never be flat or boring.
 It is the perfect symbiosis of a strong drink and absolute refreshment.
 The Laori & Tonic is a world-class long drink with which you will experience Laori Juniper No 1 in a completely new way.

 How do you mix a non-alcoholic gin & tonic?

 Have we made you thirsty?
-Then it's about time that we show you how to mix a non-alcoholic version of Gin & Tonic with Laori Juniper No 1.
+Then it's now time for us to show you how to mix an alcohol-free version of Gin & Tonic with Laori Juniper No 1.

 alkoholfreier Gin & Tonic